dinau/imguin/examples/README.md

 ---

 If you'd like to build executable file with static link (not using `*.dll`),
-edit `linkControl.nim` that exists respective example folder.
+edit `linkControl.nim` in respective example folder.

 1. To not depend on any other `*.dll` files,
 set: